voixen/voixen-vad/README.md

 #### .on(event, callback)

 Subscribe to an event emitted by the VAD instance after detection.
-The event data provided to the callback is a `VoiceEvent` instance.
+The event data provided to the callback is a number that represents the voice detection result.
 Supported event names are:
 - 'event': VAD processsing finished successfully or with an error
 - 'voice': Human speech was detected